 Kitchen fails often end up in the compost bin but sometimes a fail is a win in disguise.
-This Accidentally Awesome Beetroot Butter didn’t begin its journey as a butter, it was a seeded hummus, but the kitchen gods had other ideas.
+This Accidentally Awesome Beetroot Butter didn’t begin its journey as a vegan butter, it was a seeded hummus, but the kitchen gods had other ideas.
 With a roasted pumpkin seed base, sweet earthy beetroot and light miso, this butter is wonderfully healthy and a bit delicious.

 I could beat on about beets all day but I will keep it brief.
 Beetroot is awesome and if you can include it in your diet by all means, do.
 Besides being pretty – and who doesn’t love pretty food – beets are packed with antioxidants and nutrients including beta-carotene, folate, potassium, vitamin C and iron.
 The humble beet is also an excellent soluble fibre source.
 If that weren’t enough, the purple pigment in beetroot contains antioxidants that help protect cells from free-radical damage, preventing the risk of heart disease and certain cancers.*